 Polypharmacology

-De novo molecular design and in silico prediction of "polypharmacological" profiles are emerging research topics that will profoundly affect the future of drug discovery and chemical biology.
-The goal is to identify the macromolecular targets of new chemical agents.
-We develop and apply computational techniques, including "deep learning" and "big data" methods, for this purpose.
+De novo molecular design and the in silico prediction of polypharmacological profiles are emerging research topics poised to profoundly impact the future of drug discovery and precision medicine.
+We develop innovative computational techniques, including deep learning and generative AI, to understand complex drug effects and design bespoke molecules with precise desired properties.